N1UGK/FX880PDeTokenizer/README.md

 Usage: FX880PDeTokenizer.exe -i segment0.bin [-a offset] -o basic.txt

-The optional switch -a offset can be specified as a hexadecimal number without any prefixes.
+The optional switch -a offset can be specified as a hexadecimal number.
 If omitted, a default value 0000 is assumed and the detokenization will start from the beginning of the input image.

 Example: FX880PDeTokenizer.exe -i segment0.bin -a 0x4000 -o basic.txt